manoharannaidu/rAdvent2015/README.md

 # Advent of Code 2015 - Solutions in R

-Welcome to my solutions for [Advent of Code 2015](https://adventofcode.com/2015), implemented entirely in R. This repository contains code and explanations for each problem in the 25-day coding challenge.
+Welcome to my solutions for [Advent of Code 2015](https://adventofcode.com/2015), implemented entirely in R. This repository contains code for each problem in the 25-day coding challenge.

 ---